 5. Accompanied children on campus

 5.1 Children regularly visit the University in school and other groups, which are authorised in advance as appropriate.
 Such groups are a welcome part of campus life.
 While on the premises, children in authorised groups are the responsibility of the teacher, parent(s) and/or nominated guardian(s) or caregiver(s) accompanying them.
-In addition, USC requires employees, volunteers and students to comply with the Working with Vulnerable People – Managerial Policy.
+In addition, the University requires employees, volunteers and students to comply with the Working with Vulnerable People (including Child Protection) – Governing Policy.

 6. Unaccompanied children on campus

 6.1 Like other community members, children may access those areas of the University’s campuses that are accessible to the public, including (where applicable) public transport facilities.
 The University assumes no responsibility for the supervision of unaccompanied children on campus.
 Unaccompanied children who create a disturbance or pose a risk, may be directed from the premises.
 In such instances, the Chief Operating Officer, will act in accordance with appropriate Acts, policies and procedures.
 In public areas such as the Library, any member of staff on duty has the authority to direct that children be removed from the area.

 6.2 Many children use the University grounds as a thoroughfare at various times.
 Children are not permitted to ride their bicycles on the central premises, travel through any buildings, loiter in any University buildings or make undue noise while on the premises.
 Staff or students who notice any such disruptive behaviour should report the incident to Security immediately.
 Where appropriate, the relevant school/s, if known, will be notified of any disruptive behaviour of their students on University premises.